 Safeguarding & Child Protection

 The protection of your child is of paramount importance.
 ALL of our staff are trained annually on ways to safeguard children and the avenues that can be used to peruse if concerns are raised.
 Regular training throughout the year goes on where needed.

-We have up to date and accurate record keeping and believe that good communication between parents and school is key to ensuring your child has a happy time whilst they are at Bolton by Bowland Church of England Primary school.
+We use CPOMS to ensure we have up to date and accurate record keeping and believe that good communication between parents and school is key to ensuring your child has a happy time whilst they are at Bolton by Bowland Church of England Primary school.